- Shippo vs ShipStation : What Are the Differences? - June 16, 2022

-Another bonus that I particularly like at this level is the CRM integration.
+Another bonus that I particularly like at this level are the CRM integrations.

-The Pro Marketer tier give a whole bunch of analytics-focused features, but quite frankly, it’s only useful to a company big enough to employ a dedicated email marketer.
+The Pro Marketer tier give a whole bunch of analytics-focused features including some split testing capabilities and click-through rates, but quite frankly, it’s only useful to a company big enough to employ a dedicated email marketer.

 Moving on up to the second tier, and it gets a little more interesting, with the aforementioned – and rather curious – webinar function.
 Even since writing about it earlier on, I still find it weird!